-The amount due from other agencies included in the accompanying statement of net position and balance sheet - governmental funds consists of amounts due for Federal grant reimbursements due from the District School Board of Palm Beach County.
+The amount due from other agencies included in the accompanying statement of net position and balance sheet - governmental funds consists of amounts due for Charter School Capital Outlay and Federal grant reimbursements due from the District School Board of Palm Beach County.
 These receivables are considered to be fully collectible and as such, no allowance for uncollectible accounts has been established.

-4. INTERFUND TRANSFERS
+4. INTERFUND RECEIVABLES AND PAYABLES

-The General Fund transferred \$190,509 to the Debt Service Fund for payment of longterm debt.
-The amounts of interfund transfers are netted together and not reported on the Statement of Activities.
-The amounts of interfund receivables, payables, and transfers are netted together and not reported in the statement of net position and the statement of activities.
+At June 30, 2021, the General Fund was due \$54,218 from the Capital Projects Fund for expenditures awaiting reimbursement.
+The amounts of interfund receivables and payables are netted together and not reported in the statement of net position.